UI UX design is booming – there’s no denying that!

 For example: Let’s say you’re shopping online for clothes.
 How easy is it to find that blue T-shirt you really want?
 Does the checkout process give you a headache?
 Or is it straightforward?
 All of these represent the user experience.

-The purpose of a UX designer lies in the development of creating easy, efficient, fun, and logical flows.
+Another UI UX difference is that the purpose of a UX designer lies in the development of creating easy, efficient, fun, and logical flows.
 All of these are in order to leave a positive impression when it comes to functionality so that our users can complete the entire customer purchasing cycle.
 But in order to achieve all these, we must also understand what our customers want.
 Their wishes.
 Their wants.
 And most importantly – their pain points with their current products.

 What is UI design?